accessiblepixel/oneclickaccessibility2-fork/README.md

 ---

 ### Changelog
+2.2.2 - 2025-09-20
+* Fix: Grayscale mode is now working correctly, thanks to ivcreative leaving a pull request [#39](https://github.com/elementor/one-click-accessibility/pull/63) thank you for the fixes and thank you to @rainbowforgedev for getting me to check old pull requests that got closed as "deprecated" on Elementor's repo =D

 2.2.1 - 2025-09-13
 * Improved: Removed nag to install Elementor plugin when activating One Cick Accessibility for the first time.